toludoyin/Data_Science_Pandas/README.md

 # Data analysis with python

-This repo entails data cleaning, exploration and vizualisation using python libraries such as numpy, pandas, matplotlib, seaborn,  plotly and its dependencies.
+This repo entails data cleaning, exploration and vizualisation using python libraries - numpy, pandas, matplotlib, seaborn,  plotly and its dependencies.